Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 {:toc}

 > If you are the first time contributor to the Alluxio open source project, we strongly encourage
-> you to follow the step-by-step example in the [Tutorial to Contribute to Alluxio](Contributing-Getting-Started.html)
+> you to follow the step-by-step example in the [Contributing to Alluxio Tutorial](Contributing-Getting-Started.html)
-> and finish a new contributor task before making more advanced change to Alluxio.
+> and finish a new contributor task before making more advanced changes to Alluxio.

 Thank you for your interest in Alluxio!
 We greatly appreciate any new features or fixes.